elastic/kibana/x-pack/plugins/security_solution/docs/prebuilt_rules_customization_rfc.md

 2. via a deprecation warning in the OpenAPI schema, as detailed above
 3. by adding a custom response header in said endpoints.

 The `immutable` field will afterwards be actually removed from our API endpoint responses and our application after a deprecation period that should give our users enough time to adapt to this change.
-The length of this deprecation period can vary, but around 4 months, or roughly two ESS releases, is a good starting point.
+The length of this deprecation period can vary depending on adoption or other factors, but around 18 monthscan be a good starting point.

 Both the docs and the custom response header should communicate that the `immutable` field:

-- has been replaced by the `external_source` field and users should rely on that new field onwards
+- has been replaced by the `rule_source_type` and `external_source` fields and users should rely on that new field onwards
 - is maintained for backwards compatibility reasons only
 - will be removed after a specific date/release